bitsf/svg2gcode_grbl/README.md

 https://github.com/vishpat/svg2gcode

+I found that the plugins for inkscape and illustrator would crash when I tried to convert SVG's with many thousands of lines to gcode.

-Modified to generate gcode for GRBL based pen plotter
+So I modified this to generate gcode for GRBL based pen plotter

 Usage as cli: